Skip to content

 Protein: 47.86 g

-Considering how lazily similar to both the Turkey and Provolone and the Club Supreme that this one seemed, I was blown away by how much I enjoyed Jersey's Mike's Club Sub.
-It's got turkey, ham, provolone, applewood-smoked bacon, and mayo, all ingredients that really don't meet muster for me, but somehow—miraculously—came together in perfect harmony for a pretty killer cold-cut sub.
+Considering how lazily similar to both the Turkey and Provolone and the Club Supreme this one seemed, I was blown away by how much I enjoyed Jersey's Mike's Club Sub.
+It's got turkey, ham, provolone, applewood-smoked bacon, and mayo, all ingredients that really don't meet muster for me but somehow—miraculously—came together in perfect harmony for a pretty killer cold-cut sub.
 The Club Sub cost me $12.09.

-The look: Mostly where the Club Sub falls short is in its looks.
+The look: Where the Club Sub falls short is in its looks.
 At first glance, it looks almost indistinguishable from Turkey and Provolone, and based on how much I didn't like that one, my hopes were not high.
 The bread, though, looked way more balanced here, and the hint of ham poking out was a welcome reprieve from the monotony.

-The taste: I normally don't care for ham at all, but it did a lot of the heavy lifting here, and managed to come through strongly with every bite.
+The taste: I normally don't care for ham at all, but it did a lot of the heavy lifting here and managed to come through strongly with every bite.
 The mayo was way more balanced than the Club Supreme, the turkey and provolone didn't blur together in a tasteless monochrome, and the lettuce and onions provided a pleasant crunch.
-Altogether, it works really well, and totally defied my expectations.
+Altogether, it works really well and totally defied my expectations.

 The Original Italian